digbmc/dsgf-2024/logs/yuzhu.md

 DSGF Log 2024-2025

 ## Updates

+### 2025.2.19
+- Completed the Blender Guru Donut Tutorial (14 videos).
+- Created a plate of donuts with a full setting, including the background and lighting.
+- Rendered still images and an animation of the set.
+- Exploring the possibility of integrating AI modeling to streamline the process.
+Tested Rodin (Gen 1.5) for AI-generated base models—results were promising.
+- Tentative plan: I am considering rendering a decorated sarcophagus I previously researched.
+This would serve as a demonstration of AI-assisted 3D modeling for art historical use.
+- Updated the action plan.

 ### 2024.12.05
 - Continue learning Blender using the Youtube tutorial: currently at the beginning of Part 5 (Shading)
 - Made a basic donut in Blender